 'Unprecedented' Security Challenges Surround Upcoming Kinahan Trial in Ireland

-Security and legal authorities in Ireland are grappling with what have been described as "unprecedented" challenges surrounding the upcoming trial of Daniel Kinahan, the alleged head of one of Europe's most dangerous criminal organisations, following his arrest in a covert international operation.
+Security and legal authorities in Ireland are grappling with what have been described as "unprecedented" challenges surrounding the upcoming trial of Daniel Kinahan, the alleged head of one of Europe's most dangerous criminal organisations, following his arrest in Dubai on 15 April 2026 in a covert international operation that marked the culmination of years of painstaking law enforcement work.

 Background